kristjanvalur/py-asynkit/README.md

 - This method will **fail** if the target task has a pending _cancellation_, that is, it is in the process of waking up with a pending `CancelledError`.
-Cancellation is currently asynchronous, while throwing tasks is intended to be synchronous.
+Cancellation is currently asynchronous, while throwing exceptions is intended to be synchronous.

 ### `task_interrupt()`